SamanGaziani188/Data-Structures/README.md

   - test cases to verify correct implementation
   - [Link to Repository](https://github.com/SamanGaziani188/Data-Structures/tree/master/double-linkedlist)

-MinDeque data structure that can store comparable elements and supports all the deque operations add_first(x), add_last(x) remove_first(), remove_last() and size(), and the min() operation, which returns the minimum value currently stored in the data structure.
-All operations should run in constant amortized time.

 - - Implementation of Ordered Set
 - Dicussion on variations of Single and Double Linked lists